 ![]() James RamosD Assembly Member | Committee Member | Not Contacted |

-Assembly Member Jackson's proposal would transfer 11 parcels of undeveloped state land within the Lake Perris Fairgrounds to the City of Moreno Valley for wildfire mitigation and open space preservation.
-The land transfer, executed through a quitclaim deed by the Director of General Services, would occur at no cost to the city.
+Assembly Member Jackson's proposal directs the transfer of ten parcels of undeveloped state land to the City of Moreno Valley for wildfire mitigation and open space preservation.
+The parcels, consisting primarily of mountainous and hilly terrain, would be conveyed at no cost through a quitclaim deed executed by the Director of General Services.

 ![]() Mike GipsonD Assembly Member | Committee Member | Not Contacted | |